Tax Efficient Giving

 The SCO is a registered charity (SC015039).
-This means that if you are a UK tax payer and your make a donation to the Orchestra, we can claim back from HMRC the basic rate tax you have paid.
-For example, at current income tax rates, for every £1 you donate to the SCO, the donation is worth £1.25.
+This means that if you are a UK tax payer and you make a donation to the Orchestra, we can claim back from HMRC the basic rate of tax you have paid.
+For example, at current income tax rates, for every £1 you donate to the SCO, your donation is worth £1.25.

-If you are a UK tax payer, simply sign the 'Gift Aid' declaration on the SCO Donation Form to enable us to claim the extra income on your donation.
+If you are a UK tax payer, simply sign the 'Gift Aid' declaration on the Donation Form to enable us to claim the Gift Aid on your donation.

 Better still, if you are a higher rate tax payer, you can claim personal tax relief on the difference between the basic rate and the higher rate of income tax through your Self Assessment tax return.
 So, at current income tax rates, if you make a donation of £800, it will be worth £1,000 to the SCO (including Gift Aid) while costing you only £600 after personal tax relief.